Ed Markey May Finally Have Found His Calling

 In 2007, then-Congressman Edward Markey couldn't make it to Bali, Indonesia to speak at a conference on climate change, so he created an avatar on Second Life to deliver his remarks instead.
-While he spoke into a microphone in Washington, D.C., his animated likeness orated from a computer screen at the Bali conference.

 On February 17, three members of Congress sent a concerned letter to Jon Leibowitz, chairman of the Federal Trade Commission.
 They were spurred by a report in The Wall Street Journal detailing how Google had deceptively tracked users of Apple’s Safari web browser “without their consent or knowledge”—and in violation of a Safari setting designed to protect against such tracking.